 If you prefer more traditional payment methods, you’re not alone.
 LendEDU, an online marketplace for student loans and other financial products, frequently conducts studies on the spending habits of millennials.
-One of its recent polls found that, among consumers 18 and older, traditional payment methods such as credit, debit and cash are still far more popular than new alternatives.
+One of its polls found that, among consumers 18 and older, traditional payment methods such as credit, debit and cash are still far more popular than new alternatives.

 Perhaps most surprising, debit cards outranked the next most popular payment method — cash — by more than 10 percentage points.

 A Federal Reserve poll suggests a similar trend.
 When asked how they would typically make a $10 purchase at a local store, respondents overwhelmingly preferred traditional payment options.
 More than 37% said they would use a debit card, followed by cash (36.8%) and a credit card (24.3%).